kandriam/habbit-prototype/README.md

 Unordered Tasks
 [ ] Sort home view
+[ ] Track per day
+    - Tracker with length of instancesperday
+    - Start of every day with 0/instancesperday
+    - user can +/- throughout the day
 [ ] Calendar and habit tracker (1 year)
 [ ] Every x days/weeks/months on x weekdays/dates